A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures: Models

 While a comprehensive grid search for the best hyperparameter combination would yield the optimal model configuration, we found that hardware limitations made this approach impractical.
 A single training session with only 20\% of the training data and 10 epochs, where each epoch represents a full pass of the training data through the neural network, took $\sim$10 hours on a single ML-enabled graphical processing unit (GeForce RTX 2060 SUPER 8 GB GPU), which would make a grid search prohibitively large considering the need to examine $\sim$4,000 combinations.
 With the current specifications, a grid search for the best hyperparameter combination from the set of values described in Table~\ref{tab:hyperparams} would take $\sim$4.5 years to complete.
 Instead, we chose the best hyperparameter combination from the results of $\sim$30 different training sessions of 10--15 epochs each using judiciously chosen combinations of hyperparameters.
 Our selection approach was ``semi-greedy'' because we allowed the results of previous training sessions to have some influence over the hyperparameter choice for the next session.
-Although this approach does not guarantee a globally optimal model configuration, we found that the the hyperparameter combination obtained via this method yields satisfactory model performance (see Section~\ref{subsec:model_perf}).
+In general, we selected the hyperparameter value with the highest classification score for subsequent trials, but we also occasionally expanded the search space to include sub-optimal values.
+Although this approach includes some degree of arbitrariness and does not guarantee a globally optimal model configuration, we found that the hyperparameter combination obtained via this method yields satisfactory model performance (see Section~\ref{subsec:model_perf}).

 The final combination of hyperparameters was determined by comparing the model performance over all $\sim$30 training sessions.
 The best values for each parameters are listed in the final column of Table~\ref{tab:hyperparams}.